OM - 2025

 collocated with the 24th International Semantic Web Conference ISWC-2025

-November 2nd or 3rd, 2025, Nara, Japan
+November 2nd, 2025, Nara, Japan

 Objectives Call for papers Submissions Organization OM-2024